dadrus/heimdall/.github/pull-request-template.md

 If this PR introduces a breaking change, please put a "!" after the "tag" and before the colon.

-E.g.: "feat!: Some cool feature with breaking change"
+E.g.: "feat!: Some cool feature"

 When you create PRs which are not yet complete in sense of the implementation/changes, please use the "wip" tag to inform the maintainers, you're not ready with your work, and you're not expecting a review.

 As of today only PRs tagged with "feat" and "fix", as well as all breaking change PRs (those with a "!" after the tag) are included into the change list of a release.
 This may change in the future.
+All contributors are referenced in the release, despite whether the actual PR is listed ot not.

 If your PR addresses multiple changes, you can represent these by adding additional semantic commit messages at the end of the Description section (See below)